 Myths & Misconceptions About Radiant Barriers, Reflective Insulation and Interior Radiation Control Coatings (IRCCs)

-RIMA International is dedicated to distributing reliable technical information to consumers and to expose exaggerated claims made by those who have misrepresented the performance of their reflective insulation, radiant barrier or interior radiation control coating product.
+RIMA International is dedicated to distributing reliable reflective insulation, radiant barrier or interior radiation control coating product technical information to consumers.
+This information will help expose exaggerated claims made by those who have misrepresented their performance.
 We invite readers to view the technical and library pages for comprehensive discussions on technical issues.

 Listed below are some of the more common misrepresentations found on the internet and in some literature.

-Claims of exaggerated savings on your energy bill.
+What about claims of exaggerated savings on your energy bill?

 Although consumers can expect energy savings after installing radiant barriers in their attics, exact savings are difficult to predict because there are many factors that affect energy consumption.
 The factors include, but are not limited to, building orientation, occupant lifestyle and climate.

-Benefit is derived when a radiant barrier is installed above the roof deck and below the roofing felt.
+What is the best way to install a radiant barrier?
+Is it wrong to install a radiant barrier above the roof deck and below the roofing felt?

 Radiant barriers must have an air space that faces at least one of its reflective surfaces in order to function properly.
 When the reflective surface is in contact with another surface, it becomes a direct conductor of heat.
 Never install a radiant barrier with its low-e surface in complete and direct contact with other materials.

 Will dust affect the performance of a radiant barrier in a residential attic?

 One method of installing a radiant barrier in an attic is horizontally, directly on top of the mass insulation on the attic floor.
 This method is most often implemented for ease of installation.
 Properly installed, this application can offer equivalent performance (i.e. ceiling heat flux reductions) to other installation methods; however, dust accumulation over time will reduce the effectiveness of a radiant barrier installed in this manner.